MaterializeInc/materialize/doc/developer/design/20241015_add_columns_to_tables.md

 items can continue to be identified by the same text representation of their current ID, and thus to prevent ID re-use.
 For example, if a user has a table named "orders" with `GlobalId::User(42)`, we'll migrate that to `CatalogItemId::User(42)` so externally that table continues to have the ID of `'u42'`.
+This migration is only possible if we start `CatalogItemId`s at the current value of the `GlobalId` allocator, so all existing IDs are considered "allocated".
 Additionally, resuming `GlobalId` allocation from the current value prevents accidental `GlobalId` re-use if they are persisted outside the Catalog.
 Additionally we will extend the existing [ItemValue](https://github.com/MaterializeInc/materialize/blob/b579caa68b6d287426dead8626c0adc885205740/src/catalog/protos/objects.proto#L119-L126) protobuf type to include a map of `VERSION -> GlobalId`.
 Externally to map between `CatalogItemId`s and `GlobalId`s we’ll introduce a new Catalog table, `mz_internal.mz_collection_ids`.